strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

 World
 ```

-This will set the annotation on the services and get your Kubernetes cluster to create the Network load balancers instead of the Classic ones.
-Apache Kafka and Strimzi will work with this out of the box without any additional changes.
-However, it will still create a separate load balancer instance for each Kafka broker plus the additional one for the bootstrap service.

 ## Single Network Load Balancer for the whole Apache Kafka cluster

+But what if we want to share a single load balancer instance for all services?
 I didn't found any way how to tell Kubernetes to create only single NLB instance and share it with multiple services.
-So we will need to approach this from a different end.
+So we will need to approach this a little differently.
-When you expose a Kubernetes service with load balancer, it essentially creates a node port service and the load balancer which it configures to route the data to the right node port.
+When you expose a Kubernetes service with load balancer, it essentially creates a node ports on your Kubernetes workers and configures the load balancer to forward the data to the right node port.
 So to workaround the limitations we can do the same manually.
-We will:
+We can:
 * Expose Apache Kafka using node ports
 * Create NLB and configure it to route the data to the node port services
 * Configure the advertised addresses in Apache Kafka to use the NLB address instead of the node addresses and node ports

+Let's look in detail on each of these steps.

 ### Exposing Apache Kafka with node ports